frenchfaso/YaYtD/README.md

 # Did we really need another one?
 Probably not.
 But it seemed the perfect toy-project to learn about guizero, additionally, as an occasional user of the pytube cli I wondered how a handy GUI would have looked like.
 # Install
+## (work in progress... pre-built binaries should be available soon)
-Head to the releases and download your prebuilt flavor (Linux, Mac, Windows)
+Head to the releases and download your pre-built flavor (Linux, Mac, Windows)

 Or clone this repo and do:
 ```console